-- Messaging — This area includes email (which has become an indispensable business tool), voice mail and unified messaging (UM) in various forms.
+- Messaging — This area includes email or integration with email, voice mail and unified messaging (UM) in various forms.

 - Presence and instant messaging (IM) — These will play an increasingly central role in the next generation of communications.
 Presence services, in particular, are expanding to enable aggregation and publication of presence and location information from and to multiple sources.
 This enhanced functionality is sometimes called "rich presence."